List of unproduced television projects based on Marvel Comics: Untitled Allan Heinberg-developed series

 In September 2018, ABC gave a production commitment to a series featuring lesser-known female superheroes, to be written by Allan Heinberg who would executive produce it with Marvel Television head Jeph Loeb, with the hope for it to be a "strong contender from the get-go".
 However, in February 2019, ABC cancelled their plans.

 Netflix Series

 On November 29, 2018, Netflix revealed that Daredevil was cancelled.
-In 2020, the former showrunner presented his plans for a fourth and fifth season, including the introduction of Owl, Gladiator, Typhoid Mary and the return of Bullseye.
+In 2020, the former showrunner presented his plans for a fourth and fifth season, including the introduction of Owl, Gladiator, Typhoid Mary, and the return of Bullseye.

 In a 2022 interview, Finn Jones revealed Iron Fist Season 3 would have focused on course-correcting the show and somewhat adapting the Immortal Iron Fist storyline and co-starring the character Orson Randall.

-On January 31, 2024, Luke Cage's former showrunner revealed the titles for the third seasons episodes.
+On January 31, 2024, Luke Cage's former showrunner revealed the titles for the third season's episodes.